Have you ever had to learn something, like a process or procedure and then have to perform it on demand?

 - Leverage the learning community that formed throughout the course.
 Encourage your audience to revisit it to share experiences and ask questions.
 Keep this community open indefinitely.

-- Provide "job aids" that help people when they need make a decision based on their new learning.
-A job aid could be a checklist, process or procedure--anything that helps an individual recall what they learned and bring it to the current situation.
+- Provide “job aids” that help people when they need to make a decision based on their new learning.
+A job aid could be a checklist, process, or procedure–anything that helps an individual recall what they learned and bring it to the current situation.
 You can find some tips and tricks on how to create good job aids here.

 - Provide “booster” events that revisit content and lessons beyond just the course.
 Again, continually providing your audience with activities to reference and remind them of what they learned.
 (Hey, this might even turn into a membership product!)